 - 73. There shall be no unauthorised emissions to soil, groundwater or the sewer system. - 74.
-Plans shall be maintained that identify the configuration and specification of all drains and subsurface pipe-work. - 75.
+Plans shall be maintained that identify the configuration and specification of all drains, sumps and subsurface pipe-work within appendix 4. - 75.
 The Operator shall investigate and identify the potential risk to the environment from the drainage systems.
 The findings shall be submitted to the regulator. - 76.
 A record shall be maintained of any incident that has, or might have, impacted on the condition of any soil or groundwater during the lifetime of the permit.
 This includes any incidents, or as a result of an accumulation of incidents, together with a record of further investigation or remediation work carried out.
-These records shall be preserved until the permit is surrendered.
+These records shall be preserved until the permit is surrendered. - 77.
+The operator shall have the surface drainage system and sumps inspected no less than once every five years.
+The results of the inspection shall be made available for inspection.
+The test shall include the results of any pressure tests, leak tests, material thickness checks, or CCTV survey.
+The first test shall be no later than 31 March 2025.